wassname/discovering_latent_knowledge/mjc_notes.md

 so that means we actually need the hidden states DURING GENERATION!

 now generation is slow. so we should make it generate just a y/n.

+# 2023-05-28 10:12:54

+I need a model that will lie to me for the test set?... they are not very consistent.

+Maybe with
+- better search
+- manual pruning of generations?

+I guess this shows they they trained whether the text it read is true... because that's much simpler